agustinnb/Data-Science/README.md

 ##### MSE
 ** Added a model using keras that predicts Car Prices based on the car features and the company that made it ** Added a model using keras that predicts the Food Order Total Cost by day of the week and hour ordered.
+** Added a model using keras that predicts students scores